MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 Read each section carefully and make sure you filled in the correct values.

-As a simple example, this is all you need to aware for a vanilla Minecraft 1.21 server with Java 21:
+As a simple example, this is the ones you need to aware for a vanilla Minecraft 1.21 server with Java 21:

 .. code-block:: yaml

-    language: en_us

     start_command: java -Dfile.encoding=UTF-8 -Dstdout.encoding=UTF-8 -Dstderr.encoding=UTF-8 -Xms1G -Xmx2G -jar minecraft_server.jar nogui